Host Resource Usage Chargeback

 - The Top 5 Datastores with Expensive Resources table shows 5 most expensive datastores in terms of consumed storage resources.

-- The Top 10 Most Expensive VMs section shows 10 most expensive VMs in terms of consumed resources, and provides cost of average CPU, memory and storage resources used by each VM.
+- The Top 10 Most Expensive VMs subsection shows 10 most expensive VMs in terms of consumed resources, and provides cost of average CPU, memory and storage resources used by each VM.
+This chart is available if you choose to include VM details in the report.

 You can specify the following report parameters: